Modern Day Saint & Purveyor of Peace

 Amazingly, each of the Nobel Peace Prize Winners previously mentioned were all born with two out of the three main astrological components of their personality placed in Cardinal signs.

 Which leads us to the Nobel Prize winning question – What exactly is a “Cardinal” sign?

 There are three astrological “qualities” – Cardinal, Fixed, and Mutable.
 The Cardinal signs of Aries, Cancer, Libra, and Capricorn, mark those particular times of year when each of the Four Seasons of Winter, Spring, Summer, and Fall begin.
-Since they take place in synch with the advent of a new Season, the Cardinal signs function best when things are perceived to be original, fresh, and never before tried.
+Since they take place in synch with the advent of each of the Four Seasons, the Cardinal signs function best when things are perceived to be new, fresh, and never before tried.

 Said another way, those born beneath any of the Cardinal signs love “beginnings”.

-The previous list of Nobel Peace Prize Laureates is exceptional for their extra emphasis of Cardinal signs but fascinatingly it must be noted that the vast majority of History’s most well-known Peace Prize Winners were born when the Sun was placed in a Cardinal sign, such as Nelson Mandela (Cancer), Liu Xiaobo (Capricorn), Jose Ramos-Horta (Capricorn) along with the Reverends Martin Luther King, Jr. (Capricorn) and Desmond Tutu (Libra).
+The above list of Nobel Peace Prize Laureates is exceptional for their extra emphasis of Cardinal signs but fascinatingly it must be noted that the vast majority of History’s most well-known Peace Prize Winners were born when the Sun was placed in a Cardinal sign, such as Nelson Mandela (Cancer), Liu Xiaobo (Capricorn), Jose Ramos-Horta (Capricorn) and Reverend Desmond Tutu (Libra).